rails/rails/guides/source/testing.md

 ### Testing `flash` notices

-If you remember from earlier one of the Three Hashes of the Apocalypse was `flash`.
+If you remember from earlier, one of the Three Hashes of the Apocalypse was `flash`.

 We want to add a `flash` message to our blog application whenever someone successfully creates a new Article.